A look at the city’s new economic team: the “director” is his company, Rodrick Miller explains

 Miller said he hopes to “shift the narrative” about Flint away from the water crisis and pivot and focus on the many things Flint has to offer.
 One aspect that Miller is hoping to focus on is Flint as a place for “green” and “blue” technology – a strategy, he admits, is in its infancy in the city.
 “Blue technology” refers to methods for addressing water issues, including depleting aquifers, managing the water supply and recycling waste water from energy production.

-Miller stated approaches to several new companies are in the pipeline, with several possibilities the team are “aggressively” pursuing.
+Miller stated approaches to new companies are in the pipeline, with several possibilities the team are “aggressively” pursuing.
 None are as yet a “done deal,” he said.

 In addition to the Kellogg funds, Miller said the city is looking at other grants and investors.